-These songs would make a perfect accompaniment to these French fall teaching resources if you are looking to do a little more seasonal vocabulary.
+These French songs for fall would make a perfect accompaniment to these French fall teaching resources if you are looking to do a little more seasonal vocabulary.

-This song is great for introducing a bit of fall-themed vocabulary.
+This song is great for introducing a bit of French fall vocabulary.

 This song is just a lot of fun!
 Use it for a movement break and have kids do the actions at the refrain.
 It’s a favorite of my kiddo and he loves dancing to it.

-This comptine has a lot of seasonal vocabulary that would be great for elementary classes.
+This comptine has a lot of seasonal French vocabulary that would be great for elementary classes.

 If you do any poetry with your classes, this poem by Paul Verlaine is a great one to do in the fall!
 You might have heard the song version (called Verlaine) by Charles Trenet.
 I like this version below, because it’s more modern and I think kids connect with it.

 This one doesn’t have much to do with fall other than the fact that she comes back in fall, but the vocabulary is great, especially if you want to introduce some Québecois into your classes.
 If you aren’t familiar with Les Cowboys Fringants, give them a listen!